mpham93/Keep_Running/README.md

-# Ongo
+# Keep Running
-Predicting user conversion and churn of "The Running Experience" app
+Predicting conversion/churn of trial users for "The Running Experience" app of Ongo Science